 Our community loses so much when people like Paula aren’t able to share their gifts and abilities with us.

-So our New Year’s resolution is simple, invite more people to join us in creating true community, so that together we can get serious about seeing less and less people living in poverty.
+Our goal is invite more people to join us in creating true community, so that together we can get serious about seeing less and less people living in poverty.
 We invite you to learn more about community members like Paula, our plan and how you and your community can get involved, at ysm.ca.

 End the Cycle

 Paula never imagined she would be homeless, but at 15 she spent her first night on the street.
 She found herself roaming the streets for shelter on what felt like the coldest night she had ever experienced, terrified and unsure of where to turn.
 Someone had told Paula about YSM’s Evergreen Centre for Street Youth, but she never expected what came next.

 Beaten down and exhausted from the lack of sleep, drop-in staff quickly welcomed her in, inviting her to enjoy a warm meal.
 They noticed her wheezing and led her to the Health Centre, where she was examined and given a puffer to reverse the effects that the cold, winter night had taken on her lungs.
 Finally feeling safe in her surroundings, Paula dozed off in a corner for some much needed rest.

 When she woke, staff took the time to listen as Paula recounted the events that led her to Evergreen.
 With no option to return home, they worked with Paula to help her secure a place to stay, complete high school and took her on as a peer mentor.
 Above all else, staff made sure Paula did not lose faith.
 Realizing she had some barriers and determined to change her future, she attended counselling sessions to work through the things were keeping her from realizing her goals.